TX to Ae

 The adjustment procedures for common antenna tuners will be discussed later in this chapter; but first we will lay the basis for an understanding of such procedures by examining the effects of the electrical components involved.
 Antenna tuner adjustment is usually carried out with the aid of an SWR meter; but as we shall see, SWR is not the best quantity to monitor during the adjustment phase, and an alternative measuring bridge, not much more complicated than an SWR bridge, can lead the operator directly to the most efficient matching solution for a given type of matching network.

-5-1.
-Z-Plane Operations:
+1. Z-Plane Operations:

 The impedance matching process is best considered as a set of operations in the impedance plane, or Z-plane.
 The Z-plane is simply a graph of R against jX on which a given impedance can be plotted as a point.
 The Z-plane therefore corresponds to a mathematical space; impedance space, in which all impedances can be considered to lie.
-A matching network can be regarded as a toolkit of components which can be combined with an impedance in some fashion in order to move the resultant impedance to a new position in the Z-plane.To represent this process, we will use the notation:
+A matching network can be regarded as a toolkit of components that can be combined with an impedance in some fashion in order to move the resultant impedance to a new position in the Z-plane.To represent this process, we will use the notation:

 In general, impedance matching is a matter of manipulating the point Z by the addition of some combination of transformers and series and parallel impedances.
-In practice, for reasons of efficiency, and especially in the case where the impedance to be matched is an antenna system; the manipulation is performed using only high Q coils and capacitors, and any transformers used should preferably be transmission-line transformers.
+In practice, for reasons of efficiency, and especially in the case where the impedance to be matched is an antenna system; the manipulation is performed using only high Q coils and capacitors, and any transformers used should preferably be of the transmission-line variety.

-5-2.
-Series Reactance and Resistance:
+2. Series Reactance and Resistance:

-The simplest operation which can be carried out on an impedance is to place a resistance or reactance in series with it.
+The simplest operation that can be carried out on an impedance is to place a resistance or reactance in series with it.
 As was discussed in chapter 1; if a pure resistance is placed in series with an impedance Z, it simply adds to the R-part of Z without affecting the X-part.
 If a pure reactance is placed in series with Z it adds to the X-part without affecting the R-part.

 Thus if an impedance Z=R+jX has a reactance XS placed in series with it, the new impedance is Z'=R+j(X+XS).
 If Z has a resistance RS placed in series with it, then Z'=(R+RS) +jX.